 While many cases of spinal stenosis can be successfully treated through conservative methods such as rest, wearing a back brace, engaging in physical therapy, or taking non-steroidal anti-inflammatory drugs, some patients do not respond to these measures.
 If the symptoms of spinal stenosis become progressively worse, a laminectomy may become necessary.

 In a laminectomy procedure, a small section of bone that covers the back of the spinal cord, called the lamina, is removed.
 The removal of this portion of the bone and any nearby bone spurs relieves the pressure on the spinal cord.

 A laminectomy while the patient is under general anesthesia.
 The surgeon makes an incision and carefully retracts the muscles and ligaments to obtain access to the spine.
 An imaging device such as an X-ray is typically used during the surgery to view the vertebral structures more precisely and pinpoint the problem area.

-The lamina may be removed in portions or in its entirety, depending on the extent of the damage.
-Once the region is assessed, the surgeon will remove any necessary calcified cartilage or spinous processes, the sharp protrusions at the back of each vertebra.
-After the lamina, bone spurs and other debris are removed, the compression of the spinal cord and spinal nerves is relieved and symptoms will begin to improve.
-The laminectomy surgery typically lasts between 1 and 3 hours.
+Depending on the extent of the damage, the lamina may be removed in portions or in its entirety on both sides of the spine.
+The surgeon will then assess the region, removing any calcified cartilage as well as the spinous processes, the sharp protrusions at the back of each vertebrae, if necessary.
+By removing the lamina, bone spurs and other debris, the compression of the spinal cord and spinal nerves is alleviated and symptoms improve.